RECOLLECTION

 Davenport was dispatched to Chicago to collect the globes and see Churchill's delivered in time for Christmas.
 With a pilot and co-pilot, he boarded a private aircraft and headed north.
 Weather held them on the ground in Maine for a day.
 Then came the long arc east over Greenland to England, then south along the West African coast, landing at Accra to refuel, before heading north through German-controlled airspace toward Gibraltar.
 German aircraft picked them up, tailed the plane, and fired.
 They missed.

 On December 23, 1942, Davenport was ushered into Churchill's office at 10 Downing Street.
-The Prime Minister looked up and said: "Where the hell have you been, Davenport?"
-The globe was presented.
-Churchill, already aware of the route the mission had taken, was pleased.
+The globe was presented, and the Prime Minister, already aware of the route the mission had taken, was pleased.
 Before Davenport departed, Churchill had one more request: could he give General de Gaulle a lift back to North Africa?
 Of course he could.